raven-rwho/big_data_minds_2024_presentation/slides.md

 # Cross functional teams
 our actors found friends

-- Guenther joined the "Platform Team" aka the "Justice League"
+- Guenther joined the team "Justice League" and they are building optimizations for ad revenue
 - Eliza joined the recomendation teams aka the "Avengers"

 ---
 layout: image-right
-image: /desaster_eliza.png
+image: /desaster_batman.png
 ---

-# The recomendation broke down
+# The Ad System broke down
-desaster for Team Avengers
+desaster for Justice League

-- shutdown of the whole system
-- no personalized home page for several days
+- System generated prices which are way off
+- hard to track where the error comes from
+- significant financial impact

 ---
 layout: image-right